cainethings/ai-masters/semester-4/big-data-for-machine-learning/2-marks.md

 >Execution is delayed until the result is needed, improving performance.

 **Q: What are the different data types supported by Spark MLlib?**
+> - Vectors
+> - LabeledPoint
+> - Matrices
->Vectors, LabeledPoint, Matrices, and basic types like Double and Int.
+> - basic types like Double and Int

 **Q: How do you set deploy mode in Pyspark?**
 >Using `--deploy-mode` in `spark-submit` (e.g., `client` or `cluster`).